What You Need to Know About Clinical Data Manager

 Other Clinical Data Manager Job Titles

-In the United States, there were 37,200 jobs for Clinical Data Manager in 2016.
+In 2016, there was an estimated number of 37,200 jobs in the United States for Clinical Data Manager.
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Clinical Data Manager by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Clinical Data Manager are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.